lumixen/esphome-hlink-ac/README.md

 ## Hardware

 For PoC project I used the Lolin D32 ESP32 dev board.

-H-Link operates at 5V logic levels and provides a 12V power lane.
+The H-Link port, often referred to as `CN7` in Hitachi manuals, operates at 5V logic levels and provides a 12V power line.
 Therefore, we need to step down the 12V power lane to 5V for the ESP dev board 5V input and use a 3.3V-to-5V logic level shifter for the Tx/Rx communication lines:

 <img width="350" alt="hlink_connector" src="https://github.com/user-attachments/assets/fbedf5c1-f7b6-42a3-8e0d-7b35d1b10b6c" />